What is a robot-assisted radical cystectomy?

 Radical cystectomy is a very complicated operation.
 The entire procedure takes a little more than six hours.
 Operative time depends in part on the type of urinary diversion being done—this is the part of the procedure in which a new system for collecting urine and removing it from the body is created.
 Other things that affect how long the operation takes include the patient’s particular anatomy, skills and experience of the surgeon and the team.

 Previous experience with robot-assisted surgery is also critical in obtaining better results.
-A study published in the Urology Journal in 2010 revealed that previous experience with robot-assisted radical prostetactomy affects the time taken to operate, blood loss and the number of lymph nodes obtained.
-Surgeons with previous experience were also better-suited to perform this type of surgery on advanced operable disease.
+A study published in the Urology Journal in 2010 revealed that previous experience with robot-assisted surgery affects the time taken to operate, blood loss and the number of lymph nodes obtained.
 Read more here.